 No pesticide may be sold in the United States until the United States Environmental Protection Agency (EPA) has reviewed the manufacturer's application for registration and determined that use of the product will not present unreasonable risk to humans or the environment.
 Pesticide users are required by law to comply with all instructions and directions for use on pesticide labels.

 Herbicides recommended in this publication for invasive plant control are systemic.
 They move within the plant to the site where they are active after absorption by foliage, roots, or bark.
 The following herbicides can be absorbed by plant leaves and are effective for foliar applications: 2,4-D, aminocyclopyrachlor, aminopyralid, glyphosate, imazamox, imazapyr, metsulfuron, and triclopyr.
 Addition of an appropriate surfactant, as recommended on the herbicide label, is essential.
-Triclopyr, 2,4-D, and glyphosate are adsorbed by soils or broken down quickly in soil and are not absorbed effectively by plant roots.
+Glyphosate and 2,4-D are adsorbed by soils or broken down quickly in soil and are not absorbed effectively by plant roots.
 However, aminopyralid, aminocyclopyrachlor, imazamox, imazapyr, hexazinone, and metsulfuron are readily absorbed by plant roots (Table 3).
 Triclopyr generally exhibits a short half-life in soils, which limits root uptake and subsequent control of target species.
 However, high concentrations applied directly around the base of trees has led to non-target injury of some species growing in close proximity.
 Only oil-soluble herbicide formulations (i.e., emulsifiable concentrates) are absorbed readily through tree bark at a level that provides effective control.
 However, young saplings of many woody species possess very thin green bark.
 Injury can occur if foliar sprays directly contact the thin green bark and this has occurred with glyphosate and triclopyr.

 Behavior in Soils